zenderock/servelink-app/README.md

 Globs use shell-style wildcards, regex are Python patterns.
 If the rules file is missing or empty, all valid emails are allowed.

-Additionally, if you set the `ACCESS_EMAIL_DENIED_WEBHOOK_URL` environment variable](#environment-variables), defnied sign-in attempts will be posted to the provided URL with the following payload:
+Additionally, if you set the `ACCESS_EMAIL_DENIED_WEBHOOK_URL` [environment variable](#environment-variables), denied sign-in attempts will be posted to the provided URL with the following payload:

 ```json
 {